Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 ## __Deployment__

-To deploy this project, I used the hosting platform of Github and heroku The step to deploy this project are as follows.
+To deploy this project, I used the hosting platform of Github and heroku.
+The step to deploy this project are as follows.

 + GitPod is used for the creation of this project.